-If you really want to meet your customers where they are, it’s time to try location-based marketing (LBM).
+If you really want to meet your customers where they are, it’s time to try location-based marketing.
 For advertisers, this strategy involves sending promotions to customers’ mobile phones as they enter a specific geographic area.

-Most LBM campaigns use some form of geofencing or beaconing technology.
+Most location-based marketing campaigns use some form of geofencing or beaconing technology.
 Wondering how to choose between them?
 You don’t have to.
 In fact, combining the two is often the best way to drive sales and maximize your ROI.

 What is geofencing?

 Imagine you’re driving by the mall when the app for your favorite sporting goods store sends you a reminder about the hiking boots on your wish list.
 That’s geofencing at work.

 At its most basic, geofencing is a location-based service that sends messages to smartphone users who cross into a defined geographic area.
 You might push coupons and sale alerts when your customers enter a shopping center, for example.
 The geofencing service will automatically trigger your app and send a relevant ad or message, usually with an interactive map showing how to reach the store.

 Geofencing is so impactful because it identifies customers who are most likely to buy, and sends them laser-focused promotions.
 Tapping into online activity data can further personalize the messages to convert customers who recently abandoned virtual carts.

 Some services can even pull from other apps, like your to-do list.
 If you need to buy a birthday card, for example, your pharmacy app could send you a reminder and coupon when you enter its geofence, based on your task list.
 The message could make the difference between stopping in for the card right away and buying it from a competitor later on.

 You can also set up geofences around related stores to urge consumers to bundle their errands into one trip.
 For example, a large supermarket chain could message shoppers at the local farmers’ market about picking up additional, non-produce items before they head home.